Velu Thampi Dalawa: Pre-war state of affairs

-After the Mysore wars and the death of Tipu Sultan, Travancore, owing to all its internal problems and external wars of the previous decades, found herself facing a serious financial crisis.
+After the conclusion of the Anglo-Mysore wars and the death of Tipu Sultan, Travancore, owing to all its internal problems, found herself facing a serious financial crisis.
 The ratification of the Treaty with the British by Velu Thampi was intended to help Tranvancore improve its finances significantly, but the action created serious discontent as it increased the dependence of Travancore on the British and also made it indebted to the English Company.
-In spite of being fully aware of the financial crisis in Travancore, the Resident, Col. Macaulay, pressed Dalawa Velu Thampi for immediate payment of the large amount of the agreed war costs and the expenses of putting down the mutiny of the Nair troops.
-The Dalawa instigated the Majarajah to write to the Madras government requesting the recall of the Resident and appointment of a new Resident; this request was denied.
-But this action, perceived as ingratitude by Col. Macaulay who had twice saved Dalawa Thampi, irrevocably broke down the friendship between the former friends.
-The Resident pressurised the Dalawa for payments immediately.